rahulmaheshwari1111/ar-github-assignment/README.md

 - TypeScript 5
 - TanStack Query (React Query) for data fetching and management
 - Axios for API requests
-- Mantine component library for Table, Pagination and styling
+- Mantine component library for Table, Skeletal Loading, Pagination and styling
 - date-fns for date formatting

 ## Getting Started